xdqc/english-corpus-words-frequency/README.md

 #### Compare size

-For fairness, two corpus should be compared with same size of N most common words.
-Typically, first 10000 common words covers 97% of entire corpus, first 20000 common words convers more than 99% of entire corpus.
+Two corpus are compared by same size of N most common words.
+Typically, most 10000 common words cover 97% of entire corpus; most 20000 common words conver more than 99% of entire corpus.

 #### Dictionary filter